MayankB1708/Converge/README.md

    - Socket events are also rate-limited to prevent spam.

 4. **Token Management**:
+   - JWTs are stored in HTTP-only cookies to prevent access by client-side JavaScript.
-   - JWTs have an expiration time (24 hours by default).
+   - Cookies have an expiration time (24 hours by default) and secure flags in production.
    - Sensitive operations require token re-validation.
    - Token refresh mechanisms allow for extended sessions without compromising security.

 5. **Environmental Security**:
    - All sensitive configuration (database URLs, JWT secrets) is stored in environment variables.
    - Production deployments use HTTPS with proper certificate management.
-   - HTTP-only cookies provide an additional layer of security for token storage in production.
+   - CSRF protection is implemented for cookie-based authentication.